gemmaellis16/memory_game/README.md

 ### * **Features**

  * Responsive on all device sizes - due to my mentor helping me to return to previously saved changes with my JS code it has also meant that my game has lost its most recent changes and is no longer responsive on all devices (like I had recently done).
+ It is still responsive on mobile and laptop however the grid doesn't sit to the center of the page as I had previously completed on tablet/ipad and on desktop the background image doesn't fill the whole screen.

  * Interactive elements - only the flipping of the cards and flip counter work.